PrathameshJ2007/official_v1/README.md

-# Titan Neural Network - Document Intelligence Platform
+# Titan Neural Network - Financial Document Analysis Platform

-This is a Next.js application that uses AI to analyze documents and extract key information.
+This is a Next.js application that uses AI to analyze financial documents like invoices, receipts, and expense reports, and extracts key information to streamline accounting and payment workflows.

 ## Project Deep Dive & Pitch Overview

-This document provides a strategic and technical overview of the Titan Neural Network platform, suitable for a pitch, hackathon, or technical presentation.
+This document provides a strategic and technical overview of the Titan Neural Network platform, framed for a presentation focused on financial technology (FinTech).

 ### 1. High-Level Architecture

 Our application is built on a modern, serverless-first stack designed for scalability, performance, and low operational overhead.

 -   **Frontend (Next.js & React):** A dynamic, server-rendered user interface for a fast and responsive experience.
 We used **shadcn/ui** for our component library to build a polished, production-ready UI efficiently.
 -   **AI Backend (Genkit):** A powerful, serverless AI backend using Google's Genkit framework.
-It orchestrates calls to Google's Gemini large language models for all document processing.
+It orchestrates calls to Google's Gemini large language models for all financial document processing.
 -   **Hosting (Vercel/Netlify/Railway):** A scalable, serverless hosting platform that allows for continuous deployment directly from our Git repository, minimizing infrastructure management.

-### 2. Application Workflow (Visualized)
+### 2. Application Workflow (Finance Example)

-Here’s a step-by-step visual representation of how a document is processed:
+Here’s a step-by-step visual representation of how a financial document (e.g., an invoice) is processed:

 ```
-[User's Device: Browser]
+[Finance User's Device: Browser]
        |
-       1. User uploads a file (PDF/Image) or takes a photo.
+       1. User uploads a vendor invoice (PDF/Image) or snaps a photo of a receipt.
        |
        V
 [Next.js Frontend: /src/app/page.tsx]